WATCH NOW: Touring the River Valley: Great River Bluffs State Park

 According to the DNR, visitors have the opportunity to spot a wide variety of animals in the park’s property, including — but by far not limited to — red-tailed hawks, great horned owls, red foxes, Indigo buntings, ruffed grouse, wild turkeys, six-lined racerunner, bobolink and bald eagles.

-As for greenery in the park, the DNR lists, visitors can see maple-basswood and oak-hickory forests, fields, pine plantations and goat prairies.
+As for greenery in the park, visitors can see maple-basswood and oak-hickory forests, fields, pine plantations and goat prairies.

 People are also reading…